Dirtbag left: In new media studies

 The rise of new media in political discourse has allowed for the proliferation of what is known colloquially as the "online left".
 Use of technology such as YouTube and social media to share ideas on U.S. politics and create community discussions within an ideological canon has become essential to both left and right spheres.
 This has been studied through the academic lenses of digital studies, media and politics, and political psychology.
+But academic research on both the ideological classification of the dirtbag left and the political left's sphere of influence online is limited.
+Current research has focused primarily on the alt-right and the movement's use of digital spaces for information dissemination, and at times radicalization.
+The term "alt-left" has also been used to describe this movement, but has not been widely adopted.

 Some studies claim the dirtbag left is a proponent of "violence toward women and minorities through harassment, symbolic violence, and hostility."
 This claim is made in The Palgrave Handbook of Gendered Violence and Technology, whose authors first define the dirtbag left as a:hat tip to the vulgar populism that undergirded the content they created.One study defends this claim, classifying the dirtbag left with other manosphere communities online.
 In response, a researcher at the University of Tübingen argues that while the dirtbag left is dominated by male influencers from Anglophone countries, they are not more likely to believe in conspiracy theories or push political beliefs that target minority groups.